marcioAlmada/yay/README.md

 }                           |   }
 ```

-> PS: Please don't implement "unless".
-This is here just for didactic reasons.
+> ~~PS: Please don't implement "unless".
+This is here just for didactic reasons.~~ You know what?
+You've read this far already.
+Go ahead and implement unless...

 ### Advanced Example